-A 4-month-old baby loves laughing and playing, even on his own.
+A 4-month-old baby loves laughing and playing, even on their own.
 He is also slowly gaining control over his body.
-This detailed guide will show what to expect about 4-month-old baby development, and provide tips on learning activities and the best toys!
+This detailed guide will show what to expect about 4-month-old baby development and provide tips on learning activities and the best toys!

 Many 4-month-old babies are quite easy to take care of.

-They sleep pretty well, they eat less often, cry less and they can entertain themselves for a little while.
+They sleep pretty well, eat less often, cry less, and they can entertain themselves for a little while.

 4-month-old babies are happy kids!
 Enjoy this phase.
 More challenging times will come!